TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 Source code files you are allowed to edit are:
 -	DareFightingICE\src\fighting\Character.java
 -	DareFightingICE\src\manager\SoundManager.java <br>

 Directory for sound effects:
 -	DareFightingICE\data\sounds <br>
 ~~~
-For this competition, you will only need to come up with the sound effects for a single character (Zen).
+For this competition, you will only need to come up with the sound design for a single character (Zen).
 All the sound effects must be in .wav format.
 The sound effects should be mono or stereo unless you have changed the source code.
 ~~~